 - a.
 When the student appears as required, the dean of students shall inform the student as fully as possible of the facts concerning the alleged misconduct and of the procedures that follow.
 The student may, but need not, make responses and explanations. - b.
-If, after discussion and such further investigation as may be necessary, the dean of students determines that the violation alleged is not supported by the evidence, the dean of students shall dismiss the accusation and notify the student. - c.
-If, after discussion, or if the student fails to appear, and if the dean of students believes that the violation occurred as alleged, the dean of students shall so notify the student and shall propose a disciplinary sanction by means of a written notice.
-The student, by such notice, shall be offered the choice of either consenting to the determination and proposed penalty or of requesting a hearing before the Campus Appeals Board.
-Should a student desire a hearing before the Appeals Board, the request shall be made in writing and
+If, after discussion and such further investigation as may be necessary, the dean of students determines that the violation alleged is not supported by the evidence, the dean shall dismiss the accusation and notify the student. - c.
+If, after discussion, or if the student fails to appear, the dean of students believes that the violation occurred as alleged, the dean shall so notify the student and shall impose a disciplinary sanction by means of a written notice.
+The student, by such notice, shall have the option of accepting the finding and sanction or appealing the finding and/or sanction through the procedures specified in Part V of this Code. - d.
+Both the student and the student's accuser shall be informed of the outcome of any hearing brought alleging a sexual assault. - 3.
+Disciplinary Sanctions

-- delivered to the office of the dean of students no later than seven class days after the mailing of the notice. - d.
-If no written choice is received by the dean of students within the time specified, no further hearing shall be held, the disciplinary sanction proposed by the dean of students shall be imposed, and the action shall be considered final. - e.
-Both the student and the student's accuser shall be informed of the outcome of any hearing brought alleging a sexual assault. - Disciplinary Sanctions.
-The dean of students is authorized to impose any one or a combination of the following sanctions for acts of personal misconduct: - a.
+The dean of students is authorized to impose a sanction including, and limited to, one or more of the following:

+- a.
 Reprimand and Warning.
 A student may be given a reprimand accompanied by a written warning that the student may receive additional sanctions if the student engages in the same misconduct again or commits any other violation of this code. - b.
 Disciplinary Probation.
 A student may be placed on disciplinary probation for a specified period under conditions specified in writing by the dean of students, with a warning that any violation of the conditions or any further acts of misconduct may result in additional disciplinary sanctions, including suspension or expulsion from IPFW.
-As a condition of probation, the student may be required to participate in a specific program, such as an alcohol education program, or to provide a specific service, such as the repair or restoration of any property damaged or taken by the student. - c.
+As a condition of probation, the student may be required to participate in a specific program, such as an alcohol-education program, or to provide a specific service, such as the repair or restoration of any property damaged or taken by the student. - c.
 Restitution.
 A student may be required to pay the cost for the replacement or repair of any property damaged by the student.
 If the student fails to pay the cost or make the repairs, the student may be subjected to additional sanctions, including suspension or expulsion. - d.
 Participation in a Specific Program.
 A student may be required to participate in a specific program, such as an alcohol-education program.
 If the student fails to participate in the program as directed, the student may be subjected to additional sanctions, including suspension or expulsion. - e.
 Provision of a Specific Service.
 A student may be required to provide a specific service, such as the repair or restoration of any property damaged or taken by the student.
 If the student fails to provide the service as directed, the student may be subjected to additional sanctions, including suspension or expulsion. - f.
 Suspension.
 A student may be suspended from classes and future enrollment and excluded from participation in all aspects of campus life for a specified period of time. - g.
 Expulsion.
-A student may be dismissed from IPFW.
-The student may, after two years, petition for readmission to IPFW.
+A student may be permanently dismissed from IPFW.